RaphaeleL/Chess/README.md

 - Remi Detection
 - Castling
 - En-Passant
-- Fancy Shit (Flip Board, Stockfish, Hints, ...)
+- Fancy Shit (Flip Board, Stockfish, Hints, TUI, ...)
-- TUI (maybe just in one language)

 ## Contact

 If you have discovered any bugs or have any further ideas for optimization or improvement, feel free to contact me.
 Feel free to leave suggestions for additional languages.